facebook/react-native-website/docs/the-new-architecture/codegen-cli.md

 # The Codegen CLI

-Calling Gradle or manually calling a script might be hard to remember and it requires a lot of cerimony.
+Calling Gradle or manually calling a script might be hard to remember and it requires a lot of ceremony.

 To simplify it, we created a CLI tool that can help you running those tasks: the **Codegen** cli.
 This command runs [react-native-codegen](https://www.npmjs.com/package/react-native-codegen) for your project.
 The following options are available: